Walsall: Arboretum and illuminations

 Walsall Arboretum was officially opened on 4 May 1874 by the wealthy Hatherton family.
-It was hoped that the park would provide "a healthy change from dogfights, bull-baiting and cockfights", however the 2d (old pence) admission was not popular with the public and within seven years the council took over ownership to provide free admission.
-Among the attractions available were two boating lakes on the sites of former quarries, tennis courts, an outdoor swimming pool, and later – in the extension – a children's play area and paddling pool.
+It was hoped that the park would provide "a healthy change from dogfights, bull-baiting and cockfights"; however, the 2d (old pence) admission was not popular with the public and within seven years the council took over ownership to provide free admission.
+Among the attractions available were two boating lakes on the sites of former quarries, tennis courts, an outdoor swimming pool and later – in the extension – a children's play area and paddling pool.

 Over the years the Arboretum has seen many events and changes, including the beginnings of the Walsall Arboretum Illuminations as an annual event in 1951.

-Originally white bulbs in trees for courting couples in the autumn, in the 1960s and 1970s, the lights were purchased secondhand from Blackpool Illuminations, but over the years they were increasingly made "in house" and now all are.
+Originally white bulbs in trees for courting couples in the autumn in the 1960s and 1970s, the lights were purchased secondhand from Blackpool Illuminations.

 The Illuminations had up to sixty thousand bulbs and took year-round planning.
 Although the event had attracted an estimated 250,000 people in 1995, lack of growth beyond this figure has raised the prospect of major redevelopment as the light shows have been exactly the same for a number of years.
 In February 2009, Walsall council announced that the Illuminations would not take place in 2009, 2010 and 2011.

 In January 2010, it was announced that the Illuminations had been permanently scrapped and would be replaced by other events such as concerts and laser shows throughout the year.
-The existing lights would be sold off where possible to interested parties.
+The existing lights would be sold off, where possible, to interested parties.